Acrylic Depot

 ( i ) Load your plastic.

 When choosing plastic sheets for vacuum forming, consider the thickness of the plastic and the size of the sheet as well.
-Thicker sheets will need to be heated to higher temperatures and will require a higher power vacuum.
+You must heat thicker sheets to higher temperatures and use a higher-power vacuum.

 ( ii ) Heat plastic to desired temperature.